Xnanga/listo/README.md

 ## Code Highlights

 Listo was a good opportunity to take an object-oriented approach in JavaScript to solve a real-world problem.
-ES6 classes were used keep App, User Interface, Tasklist, and Task functionality seperate and organised.
+ES6 classes were used keep App, User Interface, Tasklist, and Task functionality separate and organised.

 I make heavy use of the _this_ keyword which taught me a lot about its function in an OOP context as well as the pitfalls for code readability in using it.